BlipRanger/bdfr-html/README.md

 **Usage**

-`python3 bdfrToHTML.py --input ./location/of/archive/and/downloads --output /../html/`
+`python -m bdfrtohtml --input ./location/of/archive/and/downloads --output /../html/`

-Use `python3 bdfrToHTML.py --help` for a list of options
+Use `python -m bdfr-html --help` for a list of options

 **Docker-Compose**